-2.8 Code governance reform
+2.9 Code governance reform

 Operating the energy market relies on a large and complex suite of industry codes and central IT systems and processes.
 The CMA found that the current system of code governance risks adversely affecting competition by distorting incentives, raising barriers to entry, or stifling innovation.
 It has recommended a package of remedies that will enable strategic change to be delivered smoothly, efficiently and in the interests of consumers.
-This is a new project that builds on reforms that we have already introduced through our Code Governance Review (Phase 3) changes.
-The key changes we expect to make in 2017-18 are to set the strategic direction for code development and establish the consultative board.
-The new licence regime for code management will take longer to put in place and is dependent on legislation.
+This is a new project that builds on reforms that we have already introduced through our Code Governance Review

+(Phase 3) changes.3 We expect to make good progress in 2017-18 with setting the strategic direction for code development and establishing the consultative board.
+This Forward Work Programme will be our starting point for setting the strategic direction.
+The new licence regime for code management will take longer to put in place and depends on legislation.